ESL Speaking

 Accept vs. Except: What’s the difference between these 2 words?

-Accept or except: Which word to use and when?
+Accept vs except: Which word to use and when?
 If you’re looking for some answers when it comes to English grammar and vocabulary, then keep on reading!
 We’ll give you the rundown on accept/except and then you can practice what you’ve learned.
 Don’t be confused about this word pair any longer!

 Difference Between Accept and Except